gracelang/language/standardPrelude/standard.md

 Unicode codepoints; for more information, see the Grace language specification.

-String constructors can also contain simple Grace expressions[^1] enclosed in braces, like this: `"count = {count}."` These are called string interpolations.
+String constructors can also contain simple Grace expressions enclosed in braces, like this: `"count = {count}."` These are called string interpolations.
 The value of the interpolated expression is calculated, converted to a string (by requesting its `asString` method),